pulumi/docs/reference/programming-model.md

 When `pulumi update` is run, your Pulumi program is run and the Pulumi CLI determines the desired state of application resources.
 A Pulumi program can reference artifacts that have already been published (such as S3 objects or pre-built Docker images) or it can define application resources itself so that everything is versioned together.
 For example, if your program uses `cloud.Service` with a `build` step, or defines a Lambda for an S3 trigger, you're defining application code that is implicitly deployed during the `pulumi update`.

-A Pulumi program is contained within a [project](project.html).
+A Pulumi program is contained within a [project](project.html) and each project has exactly one program.
 In JavaScript, the `main` property of `package.json` defines the entry point for the Pulumi program.

 ## @pulumi/pulumi Package {#pulumipulumi}